thinpapahlaing/My_Habit_Tracker.app/README.md

 cd My_Habit_Tracker.app/
 ```

-After this step, and now you are in the directory of My_Habit_Tracker, you can continue typing this code in the terminal or command prompt
+After this step, and now you are in the directory of My_Habit_Tracker.app, you can continue typing this code in the terminal or command prompt
 and starts enjoying the program:
 ```shell
 Python main.py